SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/gridftp.md

 ## Performance Optimization

-For optimal data transfer perfomance, you may need to tune certain parameters for your network.
+For optimal data transfer performance, you may need to tune certain parameters for your network.
 In the example below we are using 4 parallel streams with a TCP block size of 4MB: